What is Beyond Bullet Points?

 They find themselves writing better emails and memos … being more effective in conversation … becoming better listeners as well as speakers.

-That’s because the principles that make BBP so effective in PowerPoint presentations apply to all forms of communications.
+That’s because the principles that make BBP so effective in slides also apply to all forms of communications.

 Which means that when you join us, you may have to become accustomed to a new role: